-With the "SNMP" check, the "10-Strike Network Monitor" program allows you to monitor OID variables on switches, UPS, and other network devices via the SNMP protocol.
+With the "SNMP" check, the "10-Strike Network Monitor" program allows you to monitor SNMP (values of OID variables) on switches, UPS, and other network devices via the SNMP protocol.
 So, you can organize and configure the SNMP monitoring of your network devices.

 SNMP (Simple Network Management Protocol) - a widespread protocol, which functions include managing network devices and obtaining information on their performance in particular.
 As a rule, all modern manageable network devices (workstations, laptops, switches, printers, routers, modems, web cams, etc.) have the so-called Management Information Base (MIB).
 That base contains a lot of useful information on the state of the device: output counters, active processes, network traffic values on the interfaces, etc. In some devices, the total number of different records in such bases can reach tens of thousands.
 Each record in the base is accompanied by a unique identifier OID (object identifier).